The Ultimate Guide For Preparing Easy Camping Meals

 How to build a campfire the right way

-I realized that these small grocery stores earn profit from boosting the prices of everyday items.
+I realized that these small grocery stores profit from boosting everyday items’ prices.

-Often, you’ll find the higher-end grocery stores in smaller towns for that reason.
+Often, you’ll find higher-end grocery stores in smaller towns for that reason.

-If I remember correctly, Foodland came with a high price tag for groceries.
+If I remember correctly, Foodland had a high price tag for groceries.

 Related: Canada’s Most Expensive Grocery Stores